testsigmahq/testsigma-docs/src/pages/docs/agent/setup-on-windows-mac-linux.md

 ## **Run Testsigma Agent using docker**

-There are two ways of starting testsigma local agent using docker:
+Testsigma's local agent can be started in two ways using Docker:

-- Create an agent in app.testsigma.com and get the activation key and use that while booting the docker container to register the agent.
+- Create an agent in app.testsigma.com, obtain the activation key, and use it to register the agent while the Docker container is booting.
 OR
-- Create and register a new agent entirely while booting the docker container.
+- Create and register a new agent entirely while booting the Docker container.

-We will discuss both the ways below:
+We will discuss both ways below.

-**1. Create an agent in app.testsigma.com**
+### **1. Create an agent in app.testsigma.com**

   Follow below steps: